FORMAT & RULES

 Players, reserve players, managers, coaches, and fans are expected to conduct themselves within the letter and spirit of “The Laws of the Game.”
 The Site Director has the authority and the responsibility to remove any person(s) from the tournament for abuses of conduct, in addition to any specific disciplinary action brought about by any other authority.
 In addition to good manners, the following rules will apply to the Desert Classic Tournament:

 Both teams will share one sideline.
-Spectators will occupy the opposite sideline, with supporters of a given team sitting directly across the field from the team.
+If spectators are allowed, spectators will occupy the opposite sideline, with supporters of a given team sitting directly across the field from the team.
 While the match is in progress the manager/coach/trainer and all reserve players must remain on their respective benches and may not roam the sidelines, except as necessary to warm up for entry into the match.
 The manager/coach is responsible for the behavior of their team’s supporters.
 The referees will have the authority to warn and ultimately send off, any manager/coach whose supporters behave in an abusive or disruptive manner.
-Artificial noisemaking devices are prohibited.
+Artificial noisemaking devices are

 Conduct & Discipline

-Desert Classic Tournament will have a Discipline Committee of no fewer than three members.
-The Discipline Committee will review and rule on all reports of unacceptable conduct by players, manager, coaches, referees, spectators, etc. All players and managers/coaches shall be subject to Arizona Soccer Association Discipline and Sanctions.
+- Desert Classic Tournament will have a Discipline Committee of no fewer than three members.
+The Discipline Committee will review and rule on all reports of unacceptable conduct by players, managers, coaches, referees, spectators, etc. All players and managers/coaches shall be subject to Arizona Soccer Association Discipline and Sanctions.

-A coach who is ejected must leave the field area immediately (out of sight and sound).
-Failure to comply will result in suspension from the entire event and may jeopardize inclusion into future events.
+- A coach who is ejected must leave the field area immediately (out of sight and sound).
+Failure to comply will result in suspension from the entire event and may jeopardize inclusion in future events.

 External Conditions, Weather, Etc.

-Some matches may be canceled.
-Cancelled matches will be scored as a 0-0 tie.
+- Some matches may be canceled.
+Canceled matches will be scored as a 0-0 tie.

 If due to inclement weather matches must be prematurely terminated, the following rules will apply: